-A related, but much more comprehensive discussion of the behavior of system-designing organizations is found in John Kenneth Golberith's, The New Industrial State (Boston, Houghton Mifflin, 1907).
-See sessetially ing a design team means that certain design decisions base already been made, explicitly or otherwise.
-Given any design team organization, there is a class of design alternatives which cannot be effectively pursued by such an organization because the necessary communication paths do not exist.
-Therefore, there is no such thing as a design group which is both organizated and unbiased.
+ing a design team means that certain design decisions have already been made, explicitly or otherwise, Given any design team organization, there is a class of design ulternatives which cannot be effectively pursued by such an organization because the necessary communication paths do not exist.
+Therefore, there is no such thing as a design group which is both organized and unbiased.